iPan7/blockchain-developer-bootcamp-final-project/README.md

 ## Directory structure

-- `client`: Project's React frontend.
+- `src`: React front end App.js is here.
 - `contracts`: Smart contracts that are deployed in the Ropsten testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.